-The British Council UK/Italy 2020 Season is a digital-led programme of events, co-created with partners in the UK and Italy to support international cultural exchange for more resilient communities.
-Taking the theme Being Present, this crisis-responsive programme explores emerging opportunities for the culture sectors in Italy and the UK at a time when we are reassessing what Being Present means both in the physical and virtual spaces.
+The British Council UK/Italy 2020 Season was a digital-led programme of events, co-created with partners in the UK and Italy to support international cultural exchange for more resilient communities.
+Taking the theme Being Present, this crisis-responsive programme explored emerging opportunities for the culture sectors in Italy and the UK at a time when we are reassessing what Being Present means both in the physical and virtual spaces.

 UK/IT Season 2020 activities